 Create your workspace

 Convert one of the rooms (or a part of a room) into your home office.
 In this way, you draw a line between work and personal life.
 If you live with your family, set ground rules with them.
 Explain that when you’re in your office space, you are not to be disturbed.
-Otherwise, you might find yourself in a situation like this:

 Maintain regular hours